eisental/RedstoneChips/circuitdocs/Print.md

 * oct - same as 'unsigned' with octal representation.
 * bin - prints the incoming bits as a series of 0s and 1s.

-A second sign argument sets the display method.
+A second sign argument sets the display mode.
 * replace - Whenever the clock pin is triggered any text already on the sign is replaced with the new data.
+This is the default display mode.
 * add - Whenever the clock pin is triggered the new data is added after the text that's already on the sign.
 When the sign is full the text is cleared.
 This mode requires an extra clear pin after the clock pin.
 When the clear pin is triggered, the all text on the output sign is removed.
 * scroll - Works internally as the add mode but displays only a part of the buffered text on one sign line at each moment.
 This mode also uses a clear pin